teknopaul/binjs/binjs/doc/Arguments.md

     ./myscript.bjs one two three

-Bash is provided the environment variables $0 - $4 and in JavaScript the global variables argc and argv are set.  argc is redundant info in JavaScript
+Bash is provided the environment variables $0 - $4 and in JavaScript the global variables argc and argv are set.  argc is redundant info in JavaScript.

 Arguments can be accessed as follows